 J. J. Astor’s Summer Vacation

-Born 13 July 1864, John Jacob Astor IV was privilege personified .
+Born July 13, 1864, John Jacob Astor IV was privilege personified .
 Though probably best remembered as Titanic’s wealthiest victim (with an estate worth over $2.4 billion in 2021 dollars), there was more to him than that.
-He was also a financier, an inventor, and even an author, and his 1894 vacation coincided with the publication of his first (and only) novel, A Journey in Other Worlds .
+He was also a financier, an inventor, and even an author.
+His 1894 vacation coincided with the publication of his first (and only) novel, A Journey in Other Worlds .

 According to news reports, the Astor family left America in early May 1894 for a two-month European vacation .
 Their return voyage coincided with John Astor’s 30th birthday, which he celebrated aboard the RMS Teutonic.
-(And it’s just a hunch, but I would bet just about anything that John Reedy did not receive an invitation to the party.)
+(And it’s just a hunch, but I’d bet that John Reedy did not receive an invitation to the party.)